Ky1le/PDF-Manager/README.md

 # Technologie

-The Application was build with Spring Boot, JavaFX and the library PDFBox.
+The application was built using Spring Boot, JavaFX and PDFBox.
-The Spring Boot project included its core module, as also the dependency Lombok.
+The Spring Boot project included its core module, as well as the Lombok dependency.
-The components were created with the help of JavaFX and its additional library ControlsFX.
+The components were created using JavaFX and its add-on library ControlsFX.
-Due to incompatibilities between ControlsFX and SceneBuilder were all components written and styled through code.
+Due to incompatibilities between ControlsFX and SceneBuilder, all components were written and styled by code.
 FXML was not used.
-Lastly was the library PDFBox from Apache used to read, alter and save the PDF(s).

 # Future Improvements

-The future progress for the project can be divided into two parts.
-Work that could be done to improve the current state, as well as new features.
+Future progress on the project can be divided into two areas.
+Work that could be done to improve the current state, and new features.

 ## Needs to be done
 - Adding tests